 - Independence Standards for Audit Committee Members

-To be eligible to serve on the Audit Committee, a Director (i) must qualify as independent and (ii) may not, other than in his or her capacity as a member of the Audit Committee of the Board or any other committee of the Board, accept any consulting, advisory or other compensatory fee from the Company or be an affiliated person of the Company or any of its subsidiaries.
+To be eligible to serve on the Audit Committee, a Director (i) must qualify as “independent” as set forth in Section II.B above and (ii) may not, other than in his or her capacity as a member of the Audit Committee of the Board or any other committee of the Board, accept any consulting, advisory or other compensatory fee from the Company or be an affiliated person of the Company or any of its subsidiaries.

 - Independence Standards for Compensation Committee Members

-To be eligible to serve on the Compensation Committee, a Director must qualify as independent.
+To be eligible to serve on the Compensation Committee, a Director must qualify as “independent” as set forth in Section II.B above.
 In affirmatively determining the independence of any Director who will serve on the Compensation Committee, the Board must consider all factors specifically relevant to determining whether such Director has a relationship to the Company which is material to his or her ability to be independent from management in connection with the duties of a Compensation Committee member, including, but not limited to: (i) the source of compensation of such Director, including any consulting, advisory or compensatory fee paid by the Company to such Director; and (ii) whether such Director is affiliated with the Company, a subsidiary of the Company or an affiliate of a subsidiary of the Company.

 - Selection of New Director Candidates